 Citrix Workspace on openSUSE Tumbleweed

-Please find a 2021 update below!
+Please find a 2021 update below and furtherdown a comment from 2024!

 Some companies offer their employees to access their corporate computer work space remotely using a remote desktop connection.
 The company Citrix provides software for such a connection.
 To connect, the employees need the software Citrix Workspace on their terminal devices.
 The company provides on their download page also files for Linux including openSUSE.
 Unfortunately, their version 1912 from 12 December 2019 did not just work on my openSUSE Tumbleweed 64bit computer (and earlier versions I tried neither).